 How does a solar powered radio work?

 There are two ways that you can collect solar energy.
-The first collects light from the sun, and the second involves absorbing the heat of the sun’s rays.
+The first is collecting light from the sun, and the second involves absorbing the heat of the sun’s rays.

 The second method of harnessing solar energy isn’t suitable to support a solar power radio.
-This method harnesses solar power as thermal energy through a series of reflections and mirrors.
-This produces steam which powers a turbine and generates electricity.
+This process channels solar power as thermal energy through a series of reflections and mirrors.
+This produces steam which powers a turbine which in turn generates electricity.

 A brief history of solar power: The energy of the future

 To truly understand the potential of solar powered radio, you need a basic understanding of solar power and where it came from.

 You may be surprised to learn that solar energy has been harnessed since the 7th century B.C.

 Before we ever had houses and cars, the Greeks and Romans were using mirrors to capture light and used it for setting fire to torches.

 Of course, the technology available in solar power radio today has come a long way since those early days.
 The world’s first cell for collecting solar power was designed in the year 1767.

 This device, created by Horace Benedict De Saussure, a Swiss scientist, was produced when Saussure found that he could use heat power and steam to generate electricity.